jmwohl/sfpc/C++/Using Sublime for C++ and openFrameworks.md

 ### Setting up SublimeText for C/C++ development

-**NOTE: This guide is for SublimeText 2, not 3.
-Unfortunately there doesn't seem to be a good code completion package for SublimeText 3 yet.**

 Two things I knew were going to be important to me: smart code hinting and completion, and auto formatting.
 Thankfully other folks had already solved these problems for me via a couple handy packages:

     1) SublimeAStyleFormatter - for auto formatting, with lots of configurable options
     2) SublimeClang - for code completion, also configurable

 I installed both via the Package Control.
+I'm using Sublime Text 2 — for Sublime Text 3, it seems that you need to install SublimeClang manually (thanks to @jedahan for figuring that out).

 #### Setting up SublimeClang Package